gvanmourik/LLVM-DAG-Estimator/README.md

 ````
 cmake ${path_to_source} -DLLVM_dir=${path_to_lib_cmake_llvm}
 ````
 It is recommended that a build directory is first created and then cmake called from within that directory.
 Following the build, an executable named "estimate" will be available in the bin directory.
-To print available options for the estimate tool use the following:
+To print the available options for the estimate tool use the following:

 ````
 ./estimate -h